2014 LIMAN (SUMMER) UNDERGRADUATE FELLOWSHIPS

 Incomplete applications will not be considered.

-Summer Fellows should plan to attend the annual Liman Public Interest Colloquium at Yale Law School in April.
+Summer Fellows should plan to attend the annual Liman Public Interest Colloquium at Yale Law School on April 3-4, 2014.

 All Summer Fellows must submit a final report, usually by early September.
 Final reports generally describe the host organization and summarize the projects and kind of work undertaken during the summer.